 Alberta’s mountain headwaters:

-- provide 90% of Alberta’s water, serving millions of people throughout the prairies
+- provide 90 per cent of Alberta’s drinking and irrigation water, serving millions of people and farms throughout Alberta and the prairies

 - help with flood and drought control